-What is IRS Form 1099-OID?
+What Is IRS Form 1099-OID?

 IRS Form 1099-OID is used by the Internal Revenue Service to report Original Issue Discount (OID) income.
 OID is the difference between the face value of a debt instrument (like bonds or notes) and its original issue price.
 This form is typically issued by financial institutions, banks, or other lenders to investors who have earned OID income from bonds, loans, or other debt instruments.
 It's important for taxpayers to report the income derived from OID as taxable interest, even if they don't receive the income in cash until later years.